-When choosing your eCommerce warehouse, you will need to keep in mind your needs and decide based on what suits your needs the best.
+When choosing your e-commerce warehouse model, you will need to keep in mind your needs and decide based on what suits your needs the best.
 Some of the popular models include:

-Warehousing From Home: There are several eCommerce businesses that began at home.
-In other words, they stock their eCommerce inventory at home and often use the garage or the living room in some cases.
+There are several e-commerce businesses that began at home.
+In other words, they stock their e-commerce inventory at home and often use the garage or the living room in some cases.

 Such a model is ideal if your order volumes aren’t that huge.
 Thus, transforming your home space into a makeshift eCommerce inventory lets you do away with the storage charges and ease of packing as well.

 Picking, packing, labeling, and shipping products usually involves a lot of time and can impact your timely order delivery.
 That’s where fulfillment centers make a difference.